Jiroo-o/CANBUS_Bootloader_Robotell/README.md

-A Bootloader on f103t8c6 that flash by canbus by robotell can adapter.
+A Bootloader on f103t8c6 that flash by canbus and robotell can adapter.